 “Teach us to realize the brevity of life (Lord) so that we may grow in wisdom.”
 Psalm 90:12

 As we grow up, more and more people who are closest to us pass on.
 The harshness, the uncertainty, the untimeliness.
 Everything about death jerks us, leaving us with wrangled souls and baffled minds.
 Amid that (I have found) one is often filled with a ‘hurtful clarity’ and a depth of thought that leads you to think about purpose and living and dying and all those known unknowns that aren’t always at the top of our minds.
-Death is so intricately tied with living that the experience bends us, leaving one to engage and think about living.
+Death is so intricately tied to living that the experience bends us, leaving one to engage and think about living.

-Later on, when we begin to heal from the brutal experience of loss, “when peace begins to bloom, when our senses begin to restore (and even then never to be the same again)” we gain a renewed sense of purpose as we are reminded;
+Later on, when we begin to heal from the brutal experience of loss, “when peace begins to bloom when our senses begin to restore (and even then never to be the same again)” we gain a renewed sense of purpose as we are reminded;

 “They existed.
 They existed.

 Somehow, this tender reminder nurtures in us a faith that stirs us to see and to feel and to believe.
 Right there and then you

 start to imagine and to grasp the many things that you “could be” in your own lifetime.